ektagarg/go-ds/README.md

 ###### Sorting

-1. Bubble Sort: It is a comparision-based sorting algorithm where each pair of adjacent elements is compared and elements get swapped if they are not in order.
+**1. Bubble Sort:** It is a comparision-based sorting algorithm where each pair of adjacent elements is compared and elements get swapped if they are not in order.
 ```
 Worst Case Time Complexity: O(n2)
 Best Case Time Complexity: O(n)
 ```

-2. Insertion Sort: Insertion sort is based on the idea that one element from the input elements is consumed in each iteration to find its correct position i.e, the position to which it belongs in a sorted array.
+**2. Insertion Sort:** Insertion sort is based on the idea that one element from the input elements is consumed in each iteration to find its correct position i.e, the position to which it belongs in a sorted array.
 ```
 Worst Case Time Complexity: O(n2)
 Best Case Time Complexity: O(n)
 ```

-3. Selection Sort: The selection sort algorithm sorts an array by repeatedly finding the minimum element (considering ascending order) from unsorted part and putting it at the beginning.
+**3. Selection Sort:** The selection sort algorithm sorts an array by repeatedly finding the minimum element (considering ascending order) from unsorted part and putting it at the beginning.
 The algorithm maintains two subarrays in a given array.
 ```
 Worst Case Time Complexity: O(n2)
 Best Case Time Complexity: O(n2)
 ```

-4. Quick Sort: Quick sort is highly efficient algorithm which is based on Divide and Conquer strategy.
+**4. Quick Sort:** Quick sort is highly efficient algorithm which is based on Divide and Conquer strategy.
 So, the technique is to divide the given array into smaller arrays.
 A large array is partitioned into two arrays one of which holds values smaller than a specific value, say pivot, based on which the partition is made and another array holds values greater than the pivot value.
 ```
 Worst Case Time Complexity: O(n2)